leederacola/BoardGameBuddy/README.md

 -	(search for Title, pull data from BGG, store in database on server) check legallity???

 More Features outside Collection Management/Query(Find a Game To Play)/Sorting

-	-Score Tracker.
+Score Tracker
-		-GUI score tracker, add player names, calculate score (we make a calculator?)
+* GUI score tracker, add player names, calculate score (we make a calculator?)
-		-Less likely - Make Game specific score trackers - Visual Themes or simply more tailored caluclation method.
-Or modular trackers?
+* Less likely - Make Game specific score trackers - Visual Themes or simply more tailored caluclation method.
+Or modular trackers

-	-Game Play Logs
+Game Play Logs
-		-Who always wins at Murder Kings?
+* Who won last time we played Murder Kings?
 Check the game specific Play Logs.
-		-Current Champion - Math out individual play counts, wins, losses, etc. determine a Champion -Save Play Names and Play Logs.
+* Current Champion - Math out individual play counts, wins, losses, etc. to crown a reigning Champion
+* Save Player Names and Play Logs.
+* View Player specific logs.
-		-Score Tracker will Upload info to Play Logs automatically!
-	-Game Notes (list important notes you have for playing) -House Rules
+* ***The Score Tracker will Upload info to Play Logs automatically*** *Game Notes (list important notes you have for playing)
-		-Contested Rules
-		-Stupid shit you forget when playing
+* Contested Rules / Rule Reminders / House Rules
-		-Quick Start Guide
+* Quick Start Guide (play phases, action orders etc.
+Other Features that Could be Implemented
-	-First Player Randomizer
+* First Player Randomizer
-	-Dice (for rolling) why not?
+* Dice (for rolling) why not?
+* House Glass / Timer
-	-Save RuleBook PDF to device for quick access (for other players to look at and ctrl F is great for searching rule books) -storing PDFs for all games is probably a lot of space
+* Save RuleBook PDF to device for quick access (for other players to look at and ctrl F is great for searching rule books)

+Theres a lot of features that could be implemented that are at least related or useful when playing a board game that could be added for learning purposes.
+These all might not be super useful but still be good to make them?

 !!!!!!!!current state!!!!!!!!!